SrivathsaNadig/SQL-Data-Warehouse-Project/README.md

-#PORTFOLIO PROJECT : Data Warehouse And Analytics
+# PORTFOLIO PROJECT : Data Warehouse And Analytics
-This is a project I am working on to develop my portfolio. a
+This is a project I am working on to develop my portfolio.

 Building a modern data warehouse with SQL Server.
 I was able to follow along the SQL commands that were explained easily.